-The Covid-19 pandemic has emptied restaurants across the capital, but people still need to eat.
-Fortunately, the UK government’s latest measures to restrict movement and social contact still allow food delivery services and contact-free takeaway.
-Anna Solomon rounds up the eateries with Michelin-starred mopeds
+The Covid-19 pandemic has emptied restaurants across the capital, but fortunately the UK government’s measures to restrict social contact still allow food delivery services and contact-free takeaway.

-One of the establishments making the shift from silver service to mopeds is HIDE.
+One such establishment is HIDE.
 The restaurant, which boasts a Michelin star, has partnered with SUPPER to deliver a menu of dishes from renowned chef Ollie Dabbous.
 And, of course, roast scallop, Jerusalem artichoke and black truffle wouldn’t be the same without a wine pairing, so HIDE partner Hedonism are offering their finest libations alongside.

 ‘Hide at Home delivery offers some of our most popular dishes that travel well to our guests who, in the current situation, are unable to visit the restaurant,’ Tatiana Fokina, CEO of Hide, tells Spear’s.